zacksmash/laravel-mcp-apps/README.md

 ### MCP App Build

 Custom build config lives in `vite.mcp.config.ts`.
 Source TypeScript for Apps & tools lives under `resources/mcp`.
-Build artifacts land in `public/build` (or configured out dir) and are referenced by MCP server resource definitions in `app/Mcp/Resources`.
+Build artifacts land in `public/build` and are referenced by the view template in `resources/views/mcp/app.blade.php`.

+A few extensions to the Laravel MCP package have been made in `app/Mcp/..`, to make the required meta fields avaialble.
+Hopefully, these will be first-party in the future and can be removed!

 ### License